aztfmod/symphony/scripts/gitlab-server/README.md

     -e jdoe@microsoft.com \  # EMail address (required)
     -a true \                # Administrator flag (true | false, default false) -d                       # Debug flag (optional)

+# Repeat this command for each new user.
 ```

 Script 4 - create a new environment